Education consultants not surprised by high-profile college cheating scandal

 Breaking News Emails

-The indictments of actresses Lori Loughlin and Felicity Huffman stemming from charges they offered payment to enhance their children’s chances of gaining admission to top colleges may come as a surprise to “Full House” and “Desperate Housewives” fans.
-But the news of a complicated cheating scandal involving privileged parents is not surprising to education consultants with whom NBC News spoke.
+The indictments of actresses Lori Loughlin and Felicity Huffman on charges of offering bribes to enhance their children’s chances of getting into top colleges may come as a surprise to “Full House” and “Desperate Housewives” fans.
+But the news of a complicated cheating scandal involving privileged parents is not surprising to education consultants who spoke to NBC News.

 “Parents are willing to do pretty much anything to get their kids into good schools,” said Robert Schwartz, founder of Your Best College Essay, a business aimed at coaching students to write the perfect college admissions essay.
 “They are hiring consultants to work on every aspect of a child’s college application.
 Today, it’s not uncommon for parents to outsource everything — to hire coaches for their kids’ college interviews, personal trainers to make them better athletes, tutors to improve their test scores.”

-Schwartz said he charges, on average, $200 an hour to coach students how to write essays that grab the attention of college admissions counselors and successfully capture the unique voice of a student.
+Schwartz said he charges an average of $200 an hour to coach students on how to write essays that grab the attention of college admissions counselors and capture the students' voice.
 Schwartz said he refuses to write essays for the students whose parents hire him — though he says he’s been offered cash payment by parents on “numerous” occasions.

 “Every year, I get a few parents who want to pay me to write the whole thing for the kid,” Schwartz said, noting he makes clear to parents from the outset that he is a coach, not a writer-for-hire.
 “They’ll say, ‘My kid’s super busy, he doesn’t have time to write the essay’ — and then I’ll know what they’re looking for.”